 What is the semester schedule for Young Child?

-Young Child is a a 9-month program, running from October through the end of June.
-In the first year, a child will complete Semesters 1 and 2.
-In the second year, a child will complete Semesters 3 and 4.
+Young Child is an 8-month program, running from October through May, with a celebration at the beginning of June.
+In the first year, a child will complete Semesters 1 and 2 (Kindermusik Level 4).
+In the second year, a child will complete Semesters 3 and 4 (Kindermusik Level 5).
 By completing semesters back-to-back in this manner, the children’s learning is continuous as new concepts and skills are introduced, reinforced, and built upon.

-During the summer months (July & August), children will have the opportunity to join special classes and camps just for their age group that keep the musical fun and learning going all summer long.
+During the summer months (June through August), children will have the opportunity to join special classes and camps just for their age group that keep the musical fun and learning going all summer long.

 Can my child join anytime?

-Your child can join at the start of any semester – the first week of October or the first week of March.
+Your child can join at the start of any semester – the first week of October or mid-February.
 This ensures that each child has the most positive and successful experience.
 It’s better wait a couple of months to start, rather than spend a couple of months trying to catch up!
-If your child begins mid year (first week of March), your materials fee and remaining tuition is prorated.
+If your child begins mid year (mid-February), your materials fee and remaining tuition is prorated.

 Does my child have to start on Semester 1?